Liz Phair (album)

-Liz Phair is the fourth studio album by the American singer-songwriter Liz Phair, released on June 24, 2003, on Capitol Records.
+Liz Phair is the fourth studio album by the American singer-songwriter Liz Phair, released on June 24, 2003, by Capitol Records.
 It was produced by Phair, Michael Penn, Pete Yorn, R. Walt Vincent and the Matrix songwriting team.

 Liz Phair departed from Phair's earlier lo-fi sound for more polished production and pop songwriting.
-Phair said she wanted to earn more from her work, and hired the Matrix, who had produced songs by pop acts including Britney Spears, the Backstreet Boys, Ricky Martin and Avril Lavigne.
+Phair came under pressure from Capitol to make a hit record, and said she wanted to earn more from her work.
+She hired the Matrix, who had produced songs by pop acts including Britney Spears, the Backstreet Boys, Ricky Martin and Avril Lavigne.
 The Matrix co-wrote four songs, including the singles "Extraordinary" and "Why Can't I?".

 Liz Phair debuted at #27 on the Billboard 200.
 "Why Can't I?" entered the Adult Top 40 and Hot Adult Contemporary charts, and its music video placed Phair in heavy rotation on VH1 for the first time.
 By July 2010, Liz Phair had sold 433,000 copies.
 It was certified gold in the US in 2018.

-Liz Phair received mixed reviews, including negative reviews from the New York Times and Pitchfork, who both accused Phair of selling out and mimicking younger artists.
-It earned more positive reviews from The Village Voice and Rolling Stone.
+Liz Phair received mixed reviews.
+Several critics disliked the polished production and pop songwriting, and The New York Times and Pitchfork accused Phair of selling out and mimicking younger artists.
+It earned positive reviews from publications including The Village Voice and Rolling Stone.
 In 2019, the Pitchfork critic Matt LeMay apologized for his review, saying he had failed to appreciate Phair's willingness to try different approaches.

 Background

 Phair released her debut album, Exile in Guyville, in 1993.
 With a raw, lo-fi sound and "punk-feminist" lyrics, it was acclaimed by critics and was eventually certified gold.
 Her subsequent albums Whip-Smart (1994) and Whitechocolatespaceegg (1998) were less successful.

 In 1999, Phair's record label, Matador, was acquired by the major record label Capitol.
 Phair said the acquisition complicated her work, as it meant she had to work with many more people, many of whom had different aims.
 The Matador staff she had worked with left, leaving her under pressure at Capitol.
-Phair described seeing "manufactured" bands achieve success while she had no "indie-cool group" to advise her.
+Phair described seeing "manufactured" pop groups achieve success while she had no "indie-cool group" to advise her.
 According to Phair, Andy Slater, the CEO of Capitol, told her: "I'm giving you a shot and if you don't take the shot, there's nothing much I can do for you."

 For her fourth album, Phair, now in her 30s, wanted to "feel more like an entrepreneur, not just a dumb artist", and be better rewarded for her work.
 She said: "I think with many artists there is a gambling spirit – just get out there and don't watch out for yourself – and I think it's a very unhealthy attitude to assume that you're not in business when you actually are."
+She said that while she enjoyed obscure music, she also listened to commercial pop music and that her aversion to the "rigid" attitudes of indie and alternative music had inspired Exile from Guyville.